quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

 The transition will occur for each lesson independently in three phases with targeted feedback from community segments as noted below:

-- [Pre-beta](#pre-beta): convert snapshot of lesson to use [The Carpentries Workbench][workbench] in a temporary, sandboxed repository.
+- [Pre-beta](#pre-beta): convert a snapshot of the lesson to use [The Carpentries Workbench][workbench] in a temporary, sandboxed repository.
   - Timeline: 4 weeks
   - Instructors: teaching demo-style feedback
-  - Maintainers: triage and resolve existing pull requests; experiment with new repository
+  - Maintainers: triage and resolve existing pull requests; experiment with the new repository
 - [Beta](#beta): lesson-release and archive of styles version; source conversion to Workbench
   - Timeline: 8 weeks
   - Instructors: opt-in to training + teaching demo-style feedback